circular-o/circular/docs/resources/contributing.md

 ### Naming CSS Parts

-While CSS parts can be named [virtually anything](https://www.abeautifulsite.net/posts/valid-names-for-css-parts/), within %LIBRARY_NAME% they must use the kebab-case convention and lowercase letters.
+While CSS parts can be named [virtually anything](https://www.abeautifulsite.net/posts/valid-names-for-css-parts/), within %LIBRARY-NAME% they must use the kebab-case convention and lowercase letters.
 Additionally, [a BEM-inspired naming convention](https://www.abeautifulsite.net/posts/css-parts-inspired-by-bem/) is used to distinguish parts, subparts, and states.

 When composing elements, use `part` to export the host element and `exportparts` to export its parts.